omahs/docs-6/docs/contracts/lido.md

 ### setInsuranceFund()

 Set insuranceFund contract address to `_insuranceFund`.
-This contract is used to accumulate the protocol insurance fee
+This contract is used to accumulate the protocol insurance fee.

 ```sol
 function setInsuranceFund(address _insuranceFund)